MichielCreemers/webdriver_manager/README.md

 - **Smart Downloads 2** Automatic retries if downloads fail.
 - **GeckoDriver Support**: Implement the `WebDriverManager` trait for Firefox's `geckodriver`.
 - **EdgeDriver Support**: Implement the trait for Microsoft Edge's `msedgedriver`.
+- **CLI Tool**: A CLI tool of this webdriver_manager so everyone can use it cross-platform.
+- **Updating**: Updating installed drivers and/or remove outdated drivers.
+-

 > 💡 Dont hesitate to propose some features that might be usefull!